trisulnsm/dinodoc/trisuldocs/docs/ug/cg/retrofaq.md

 # Retro Q & A

-Complex network analysis in plain English.
+Retro FAQs are complex network analysis like analysing network traffic, flows, and alerts rendered in plain English as a question for easy access.

 > Powerful network analysis presented in a “Stack Overflow” style
 > **tagged Q & A** format.